-In the Nb/Y vs. Zr/TiO2 immobile trace elements plot of the Fig. 8a, all mafic igneous rocks of the Imbert Fm and Palma Picada complex are subalkalic basalt/andesites and andesites, respectively, and plot within the field of the Caribbean island-arc.
-For these rocks, Ti/V ratios range between 10 and 20, plotting in the subduction-related field (Fig. 8b).
-Samples of the Palma Picada complex plot in the IAT and Low-Ti IAT fields of the Los Ranchos Fm.
+In the Nb / Y vs. Zr / TiO2 immobile trace elements plot of the Fig. 8a, all mafic igneous rocks of the Imbert Fm and Palma Picada complex are subalkalic basalt/andesites and andesites, respectively, and plot within the field of the Caribbean island arc.
+For these rocks, Ti / V ratios range between 10 and 20, plotting in the subduction-related field (Fig. 8b).
+Samples of the Palma Picada complex plot in the IAT and low-Ti IAT fields of the Los Ranchos Fm.
 However, samples of the Imbert Fm and Curtiembre plutons generally plot at higher Ti and V values, which can be related to the accumulation of Fe-Ti phases in these highly fractionated magmas.
-In a MORB-normalized multi-element plot (Fig. 8), the volcanic rocks of the Imbert Fm have LREE enriched ($[La/Nd]N = 1.4-$ 5 1.8) and slight HREE depleted ([Sm/Yb]N = 0.8-1.8) patterns, with low Nb contents (1.7-2.5 ppm).
-They exhibit positive Ba, U, K and Pb spikes, and negative Nb-Ta (and Ti) anomalies, typical of subduction-related rocks (Pearce and Peate, 1995).
-These patterns and the values of the trace element ratios $Ti/V \le 20$, Zr/Nb < 5 and Zr/Nb > 110, are characteristic of IAT magmas (e.g., Pearce and Peate, 2005).
-In this sense, their patterns are very similar to the IAT of the Los Ranchos Fm (Escuder-Viruete et al., 2006).
-The low TiO2 content and (Sm/Yb)N ratios suggest that the mantle source of these mafic magmas was depleted and no contained garnet.
+In a MORB-normalized multi-element plot (Fig. 8; data normalization from Sun and McDonough, 1989), the volcanic rocks of the Imbert Fm have light rare earth elements (LREE) enriched ( $[La / Nd]N = 1.4-1.8$ ) and slight heavy rare earth elements (HREE) depleted ( $[Sm / Yb]N =$ 0.8-1.8) patterns, with low Nb contents (1.7-2.5 ppm).
+They exhibit positive Ba, U, K, and Pb spikes, and negative Nb-Ta (and Ti) anomalies, typical of subduction-related rocks (Pearce and Peate, 1995).
+These patterns and the values of the trace element ratios Ti / V $\leq 20$ , Zr / Nb < 5 and Zr / Nb > 10, are characteristic of IAT magmas (e.g. Pearce and Peate, 2005).
+In this sense, their patterns are very similar to the IAT of the Los Ranchos Fm (Escuder-Viruete et al., 2006, 2010).
+The low TiO2 content and (Sm / Yb)N ratios suggest that the mantle source of these mafic magmas was depleted and did not contain garnet.